InformaticsMatters/squonk2-data-manager-metadata/README.rst

 Informatics Matters Data-Manager Metadata
 =========================================

-A metadata package for the Data Tier Data Manager service.
+A metadata framework package for the Data Tier Data Manager service.
 The ``im-data-manager-metadata`` package is a set of utilities employed by the `Informatics Matters`_ Data-Manager service as a metadata framework for molecular datasets.